-The key to complaints handling is a flexibility of approach.
+The key to complaints handling is a flexible approach.
 The complaints process must adapt to the needs of a patient and not the other way round!
-Although there is no single way to handle a complaint there are 10 key steps that should always be considered.
+Although there is no single way to handle a complaint there are ten key steps that should always be considered